Communities and Justice

 Role overview

-Psychologists employed by the Department of Communities and Justice (DCJ) provide psychological services across Corrective Services NSW, Community Services (formerly FACS) and Youth Justice.
+Psychologists employed by the Department of Communities and Justice (DCJ) provide psychological services across Corrective Services NSW, Child Protection & Permanency and Youth Justice.

 DCJ Psychologists operate as part of a team of psychologists and/or member of a multi-disciplinary team.
 They provide psychological assessments, interventions and therapeutic services for children and families experiencing challenging circumstances, young people and offenders who are in custody and those under community supervision orders.